quangdang1412/ProjectIT_2024/README.md

 This project was developed by:

-Thanh Phong: Responsible for backend logic, database integration, and admin frontend.
+- **Thanh Phong**: Responsible for backend logic, mail service, firebase service and employee frontend.

-Đăng Quang : Responsible for authorization, authentication, security logic, system integration, and customer frontend.
+- **Đăng Quang**: Responsible for frontend logic, security logic, payment service, crawl data and customer frontend.

 ---